SNaveenMathew/stat_ml_blog/index.md

 I'm moving my blog out of [Medium.com](https://snaveenmathew.medium.com/).
 My priorities have not changed - the goal of my blog posts will be to explain why/how things work from first principles.
 Majority of the articles will be based on machine learning and deep learning.
 The posts are meant to intrigue and challenge theoretically sound individuals - therefore, unlike the posts that discuss 'industry solutions' without sharing why/how things work, the (series of) posts will dive head-first into the details and not hide behind keywords or discuss results/empirical performance as the "end justifies the means".
 Relevant basics and research papers will be mentioned/referenced where required.

 Most posts on machine/deep learning are mathematical.
 Some posts go into practical experimentation using artificial/toy data sets.

+The blog structure was forked from [Renan Franca's website](https://renanfranca.github.io/).
+Some references to Renan Franca's pages were intentionally left - I plan to replace some of those with links to another blog where I wish to write about "industry solutions".